|

 after expenses a decline from 1996 but three times the foundations rate of

+giving in 1995.
 Management and general operating costs accounted for

 $163,327 or 21.1 percent of the money the Bolton foundation took in last year.